-Legal proceedings, arbitrations and actions are part of doing business.
+Legal proceedings, arbitrations and regulatory actions are part of doing business.
 While we cannot predict the final outcomes of proceedings and actions with certainty, management does not expect any current proceeding or action to have a material impact on our consolidated financial position, results of operations or liquidity.
-We are not aware of any potential legal proceeding or action that would have a material impact on our consolidated financial position, results of operations or liquidity.
+We are not aware of any potential legal proceeding or action that would have a material impact on our consolidated financial position, results of operations, results of operations, results of operations or liquidity.